 Dictionary of Yoga: History, practice, philosophy and mantras

-If you have ever felt lost among Sanskrit terms or philosophical concepts of yoga, this book is the perfect tool.
-More than just a dictionary, it is a clear and well-structured guide that helps you understand yoga in all its depth: from its history and philosophy to practice and mantras.
+If you have ever felt lost among Sanskrit terms or philosophical concepts of yoga, this book is a clear and well-structured guide to help you understand its history, philosophy, practice and mantras.

 Hatha Yoga Books